Ngaio Health

 Picture

-Over time, the spaces where nerves travel through the spine can gradually narrow — a process called spinal stenosis.
+In some people, especially as we get older, the spaces where nerves travel through the spine can gradually narrow — a process called spinal stenosis.
 This narrowing may happen in the central spinal canal (central stenosis) or in the openings where nerves exit the spine (foraminal stenosis).
 Central stenosis is usually caused by things like bulging discs, thickened ligaments, or bony overgrowth pressing into the spinal canal.
-Foraminal stenosis is often linked to loss of disc height, which reduces the space between vertebrae and narrows the openings where nerves exit the spine.
+Foraminal stenosis is often linked to loss of disc height at the later stages, which reduces the space between vertebrae and narrows the openings where nerves exit the spine.

 Picture